 The constant π helps us understand our universe with greater clarity.
 The definition of π inspired a new notion of the measurement of angles, a new unit of measurement.
 This important angle measure is known as “radian measure” and gave rise to many important insights in our physical world.
 As for π itself, Johann Lambert showed in 1761 that π is an irrational number, and later, in 1882, Ferdinand von Lindemann proved that π is not a solution to any polynomial equation with integers.
 However, many questions about π remain unanswered.

 Experimenting with Pi

-Any discussion of the origins of pi must begin with an interesting experiment involving circles that we can all try.
+Any discussion of the origins of pi must begin with an experiment involving circles that we can all try.
 Take any circle at all and take the length of the circumference—which is the length around—and measure it in terms of the diameter, which is the length across.
-You will end up with three diameters and just a little bit more, and if you look really closely, it’s actually a little bit more than 1/10 of the way extra.
-So, this little experiment shows us that that ratio of the circumference to the diameter is going to be a number that’s around, or a little bit bigger than, 3.1.
+You will end up with three diameters and just a little bit more, and if you look closely, it’s a little bit more than 1/10 of the way extra.
+This experiment shows us that that ratio of the circumference to the diameter is going to be a number that’s around, or a little bit bigger than, 3.1.
 No matter what the size of the circle is, the circumference is slightly greater than three times its diameter.

 This is a transcript from the video series Zero to Infinity.
 Watch it now, on The Great Courses.

 This fixed, constant value was given a name, and we call it π.
 How do we say it more precisely?
 The number π is defined to equal the ratio of the circumference of any circle to its diameter across.
 This ratio is constant.
 No matter what size of the circle we try this with, that number will be always the same.
 It begins 3.141592653589, and it keeps going.